You should consider testing for mold if the property has:

 Mold needs moisture to survive.
 We start by performing a visual and thermal imaging inspection of desired areas to identify and document past or present observable moisture damage, mold-like substances, and temperature anomalies.
 We then review the locations of potential concern with a moisture meter to identify moisture levels in building materials.
 A visual inspection is a key part of the assessment process.

 Mold sampling can then follow and compliment a visual inspection by identifying potential amplification (the spreading of mold through the air via sporulation) or by identifying molds so a medical professional can have a better understanding of their patient’s environment and links to possible medical condition(s).
 When air sampling is performed, a minimum of one air sample is taken on the outside of the property and serves as a baseline for what is in nature around the building.
 We then take one or more interior samples at locations of concern.
 We compare what is observed from the outside sample(s) taken in nature with interior levels.
-Although much less frequent than air samples, we may take swab, tape lift, and dust samples depending on conditions and what is desired by the client.
-If mold colonies are readily visible in large amounts we may not need to take a sample in that location, but may desire to take one or more air samples in other parts of the building to identify if there has been amplification of mold.
+Although much less frequent than air samples, we may take swab, tape lift, and dust samples depending on conditions and what is desired by the client for mold inspection Orlando.
+If mold colonies are readily visible in large amounts we may not need to take a sample in that location for mold testing Orlando fl, but may desire to take one or more air samples in other parts of the building to identify if there has been amplification of mold.
 A third-party nationally accredited laboratory then analyzes any samples taken to identify what mold was collected.

 We document what is observed at the inspection site, environmental variables (which may include temperature, humidity, dew point, particle counts, barometric pressure, time, etc.) and information on the samples taken.